bsosnovski/MA336_Labs/README.md

 # MA336 Labs and Writing Assignments

-This repository contains the source code for Rmd files of the lab and writing assignemnts using R on Cocalc.com for a MA336 Statistics course at QCC.
+This repository contains the source code for Rmd files and supporting files for the lab and writing assignemnts using R on Cocalc.com for a MA336 Statistics course at QCC.

 The vast majority of the material used in these documents contains excerpts and modifications from